sunny6142/Patho-Test/README.md

 # Patho-Test
-An App to order MedicalSample Test from home
+An App to order Medical Test from home